 I call this hot sauce recipe versatile because it’s exactly that.
 When I first started making it, the ingredients list looked different.
 I’d count out my peppers to make sure I had enough scotch bonnets and jalapenos.
-Until I realized all you need is a pound of whatever.
+Until I realized all you need is a pound of whatever combination you want.
 Then, over time, I slowly introduced a tomato base to give this vinegar hot sauce more depth—a subsequently thickness.

 So, get as creative as you want with this one.
 Think of it as a hot sauce master recipe.
 Any peppers will do.